White Bean Soup

 1 small yellow onion, diced

-3 tablespoons olive oil
+1 tablespoon olive oil

-6 cups of veggie stock
+6 cups of veggie stock or chicken stock

-fresh thyme, handful, gently crushed
+fresh thyme, a handful, gently crushed

-kale, washed, dried and thinly sliced
+kale washed, dried and thinly sliced

 kosher salt, to taste

-good olive oil, to drizzle
+good olive oil, to drizzle on before serving

 Yum!!!
 Like any person who actually likes cooking I didn’t have all the ingredients and totally improvised.
 I also cooked it in my crockpot which meant I got the delicious smell of the cooking soup all day long!